makpevwei/makpevwei.github.io/README.md

 Here are some of the key projects featured on my portfolio:

 1. Nigeria Economic and Demographic Dashboard: The app allows users to explore trends, compare data across years, and analyze relationships between various indicators in an interactive and user-friendly interface.
-2. My-Books-App-DB: t allows users to view, add, modify, and delete book records stored in a MySQL database.
+2. My-Books-App-DB: It allows users to view, add, modify, and delete book records stored in a MySQL database.
+3. Blog Generator AI: A blog to generate post based on user request using streamlit and gemini ai.

 ## Skills